Olyn146/goodnight/README.md

-# goodnight
+# hello friends
-have a good sleep
+have a great day
+dont forget to study